nithish96/nithish96.github.io/_posts/2019-11-15-lotterytickets.md

   According to the lottery ticket hypothesis there is a subnetwork in a network that can acheive the performance of the complete network.
 Any standard pruning technique finds those subnetwork from original network.

   These subnetworks when initialized with initial parameters of the original network, they can acheive the performance of original network.
-These subnetworks are known as winning tickets since they have won initialisation lottery.
+These subnetworks are known as winning tickets since they have won initialization lottery.
 If we initialize the parameters of the subnetwork randomly and train from scratch they no longer match the performance of the original network.
-This tells us that smaller networks donot train effectively unless they are properly initialized.
+This tells us that smaller networks donot train effectively unless they are properly initialized. <br><br>
 </div>

 <h4>Finding subnetworks</h4>
 <div>
 	<ol>
-		<li>Initialise a network with initial parameters as <span lang="latex">\theta_{0} \sim D_{\theta} </span></li>
+		<li>Initialize a network with initial parameters as <span lang="latex">\theta_{0} \sim D_{\theta} </span></li>
 		<li>Train the network and lets say parameters are now <span lang="latex">\theta_{j}</span></li>
 		<li>Prune p% of params in <span lang="latex">\theta_{j}</span> creating mask m</li>
 		<li>Reset remaning params to their values in <span lang="latex">\theta_{0} </span> which creates winning ticket.</li>